OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

 ## Next steps

-Now that you have a list of sequence variants of interest, you can use [Structure Prediction](../structure-prediction/using-structure-prediction.md) to visualize the 3D structures of a protein sequence.
-You can also use [Substitution Analysis](./substitution-analysis.md) to score all single substitution variants of your parent sequence, conditioned on the prompt, and view the results in a heatmap.
+Now that you have a list of sequence variants of interest, you can use [Structure Prediction](../structure-prediction/index.md) to visualize the 3D structures of a protein sequence.
+You can also use [Substitution Analysis](./substitution-analysis.md) to score all single substitution variants of your parent sequence conditioned on the prompt, and view the results in a heatmap.